The poignant story of glamorous woman Elizabeth Barwell, Kolkata

 In the colonial days in the early period, when young people from Britain arrived in India with a view to making fast bucks, they, at last, realized how difficult it was to be on a job in a tropical country where the sun shines all through a year.
 Their jobs with the East India company took them to strange places where the cultures and the languages spoken were different.
 No recreation, no booze to gulp down their frustration and the pretty young British officials had to put up with a drab, mundane existence.
 Only social gatherings that gave them a bit of relaxation were congregations in a few churches.

-As time went by, with more people from Britain arrived in Kolkata, soon social clubs and recreation clubs came up where these young people could go for a spin with the local beauty or be content with British whisky or India Ale.
+As time went by, with more people from Britain arrived in Kolkata, soon many social clubs and recreation clubs came up where these young people could go for a spin with the local beauty or be content with British whisky or India Ale to get rid of frustration and loneliness..

 www.cartoonstock.com

-A glamorous young girl by the name of Elizabeth Sanderson arrived in Calcutta in 1775 in style and elegance and she made every bachelor in the city turn towards her.
-Daughter of a Colonel in East India Company’s army, for a few days she became a topic of discussion in social gathering and club houses as one could not shut the blabber-mouths.
-Obviously the rumor mill had begun to work overtime ever since her arrival in Calcutta.
-The girl was stunningly charismatic and soon carried a tag "the Helen of England British India.
+A glamorous young girl by the name of Elizabeth Sanderson arrived in Calcutta in 1775 in style and elegance with a sedative look that melted the young men.
+They never went past her on the street without taking a second look at her.
+No doubt she became dream girl for the bachelors grouping in the darkness.
+Daughter of a Colonel in East India Company’s army, for a few days she became a topic of discussion in social gathering and club houses as one could not shut the blabbermouths.
+Obviously, the rumor mill had begun to work overtime ever since her arrival in Calcutta.
+The girl was stunningly charismatic and soon carried a tag "the Helen of England and British India'.
 The more she appeared on the social circuit, the higher the number of officers wanted to seek her hand.

 www.cartoonstock.com

 Apart from being a pretty belle of Calcutta, she was also equally mischievous.
-In one funny incident, she told sixteen of her suitors separately that she would be going to a ball in a Parisian dress and it would be nice if they could wear a similar costume of pea-green, with pink silk trimmings.
-Driven by blind love and anxious to win her heart on that particular occasion, no less than a dozen young men turned up at the ball, all dressed in the same pea-green ludicrous clothing unmindful of of their foolhardy misadventure.
-She also danced with some of them, while other suitors standing along the road side with the lit torches and throbbing heart.
+In one funny incident, she told sixteen of her suitors separately that she would be going to a ball in a Parisian dress and it would be nice if they ould wear a similar costume of pea-green, with pink silk trimmings.
+Driven by blind love to win her heart on that particular occasion, no less than a dozen young men turned up at the ball, all dressed in the same pea-green ludicrous clothing unmindful of their foolhardy misadventure.
+She also danced with some of them, while other suitors standing along the roadside with the lit torches and throbbing heart.
 Such was the spell-binding effect she had on the crazy young officers.

 But this lovely woman, as ill-luck would have it, did not live long in Calcutta.
 It was the edit of God that she had to tragically die of "fever" (Malaria?) shortly afterwards.
 Some say she died because of tough labor and difficult child delivery.
 She was barely 23 years old at the time of her death.
 A nice woman who had no pretensions about her beauty.
 Nor was she proud of her beauty.
 A pale of gloom enveloped over Calcutta on the day of her death and funeral.